M31 - Galaxy - Skylook.org

 • Best viewed during new moon for contrast

-• Great viewing conditions - fine detail should be visible
+• Adequate viewing conditions - moderate detail visible

 Despre datele cerului adânc